weimerj/weimerj.github.io/index.md

 at the Children's Hospital of Philadelphia.
-I am a member of the [PRECISE Center](https://precise.seas.upenn.edu/), the Technical Advisor for the [Center for Devices, Health, and Technology](https://healthtech.upenn.edu/), and the Director of the [Medical Device Club](https://rtg.cis.upenn.edu/meddevclub/).
+I am a member of the [PRECISE Center](https://precise.seas.upenn.edu/), the Technical Advisor for the [Center for Devices, Health, and Technology](https://healthtech.upenn.edu/), on the Executive Committee for the [Community Collaboratory for Co-Creation (Penn4c)](https://www.penn4c.org/), the SEAS Faculty Advisor for [Penn Bootcamp](https://bootcamp.sas.upenn.edu/), and the Director of the [Medical Device Club](https://rtg.cis.upenn.edu/meddevclub/).

 My research develops foundations and tools for safety guarantees and predictable performance of